Kaufko/MenuLib/README.md

 <h4> Here is a list of all configurable keys and what they do </h4>

-1. keyPress -> "clicks" an option
+1. keyPress -> calls the function of an option
 2. keyBack -> goes back in history
 3. keyForward -> goes forward in history (only usable if you went back before)
 4. keyQuit -> exits the interactive menu (not the program)